poirierk2atwit/simpleStrategyGame/README.md

  - Select the library and then "Add External Jars"
  - Navigate to your sdk folder and open it.
 Open lib, select all jars, and then open.
  - Apply and close.
 Add to the Buildpath
  - Right click the project and navigate properties->Java Buildpath->Libraries
- - Under Module Path, remove JavaFx and apply.
+ - Under Module Path, remove JavaFx
+ - Apply.
  - Then, Select module path, navigate Library->User Library and select JavaFx
  - Click finish and Apply and Close.